+A$=CGV("VIPSTART","OO"); ! or OO with VIP.

-A$=CGV("VIPSTART","00"); !
+RUN "VIPSTART" !
 Run VIP start up. '''

 The program VIPSTART will enable VIP for Dictionary-IV and then run the program specified in the global variable VIPSTART.
 If the global variable is not set, the program VIPSTART will run OO (OPENworkshop) by default.